-The Job Classification System is designed to provide an orderly and equitable process to group job duties and responsibilities.
+The job classification system is designed to provide an orderly and equitable process to group job duties and responsibilities.
 Job classes provide the basis upon which recruitment and screening, pay grades, and other human resource management decisions are made.

 Classification and Compensation Resources

-|Job Class Descriptions||Job classification descriptions provide more detailed information on the job classifications in state government.
-Information includes examples of work duties, competencies (knowledge, abilities, and skills) required for successful performance, and minimum education and experience qualification requirements.|
+|Job Class Descriptions||Job classification descriptions provide fundamental information on the job classifications in the Executive Branch of state government.
+Each of these documents include the general definition of the class, examples of work duties, competencies required for successful performance, and minimum qualification (i.e., education and/or experience) requirements.|

-|Class and Pay Plans||Classification and pay plans which are suitable for printing are available at this link.|
+|Class and Pay Plans||Classification and pay plans suitable for printing are available at this link.|

-|Interactive Class and Pay Plan||The interactive class and pay plan shows rates of pay and the job class descriptions for any job class.
-Locate job classes by partial or complete job class title or code.|
+|Interactive Class and Pay Plan||The interactive class and pay plan is an easy, searchable way to find detailed classification information for any particular job class.
+Information includes pay plan, pay grade, FLSA status, and overtime eligibility.
+It also shows the active pay range (i.e., dollar amounts) and links to the job class description for any job class.
+Search job classes by partial or complete job class title or class code.|

-The list of additional qualification requirements (known as selectives) is available in PDF format, and is organized two different ways:
+|Selective List||The list of additional qualification requirements (known as selectives) is available in PDF format, and is organized two different ways: